Consistency of the flat flow solution to the volume preserving mean curvature flow: Introduction

 The issue with regularity and consistency is better understood in the case of the standard mean curvature flow.
 It is proven in \cite{ATW} that the flat flow for the mean curvature equation agrees with the classical solution as long as the latter exists.
 If we are in a situation where the level-set solution is unique, i.e., it does not develop fattening, then due to the result by Chambolle \cite{Cha} we know that the flat flow coincides with the level-set solution, see also \cite{CMP, CMP2}.
 We may then use the result in \cite{EvSp4} to conclude that the flat flow is a 'subsolution' to the mean curvature flow in the sense of Brakke and has the partial regularity proven in \cite{Bra}.
-This gives a rather satisfying theory for the regularity and consistency of the mean curvature flow when the flow does not develop fattening.
+Thus we have the consistency and partial regularity for the mean curvature flow when the flow does not develop fattening.
 In addition, due to the recent result by DePhilippis-Laux \cite{DL} together with the classical result in \cite{LS}, we know that the flat flow is a distributional solution to the mean curvature flow equation when the initial set is mean convex.

 As we mentioned above, here we study the regularity of the flat flow solution of \eqref{eq:VMCF} when the initial set is $C^{1,1}$-regular, which is the same as to say that the set satisfies interior and exterior ball conditions.
-Throughout the paper we will say that an open set $E \subset \R^{n+1}$ satisfies \emph{uniform ball condition with radius } $r>0$ if it is satisfies interior and exterior ball condition with radius $r>0$.
+Throughout the paper we will say that an open set $E \subset \R^{n+1}$ satisfies \emph{uniform ball condition with radius } $r>0$ if it satisfies interior and exterior ball condition with radius $r>0$.
 Our main theorem reads as follows. \begin{theorem} Assume that $E_0 \subset \R^{n+1}$ is an open and bounded set which satisfies uniform ball condition (UBC) with radius $r_0$.
 There is time $T_0>0$, which depends on $r_0$ and $n$, such that any flat flow solution $(E_t)_{t \geq 0}$ of \eqref{eq:VMCF} starting from $E_0$ satisfies UBC with radius $r_0/2$ for all $t \leq T_0$.
 This condition is open in the sense that if $(E_t)_{t \geq 0}$ satisfies UBC with radius $r$ for all $t \leq T$, then there is $\delta>0$ such that it satisfies UBC with radius $r/2$ for all $t < T+\delta$.